Charles I. du Pont: Civic and political career

 In addition to his business interest, du Pont was very active in civic and political affairs.
-Du Pont was a member of the Whig Party, who served in the State Senate from New Castle County for four terms in the Delaware General Assembly from 1841-1847.
+Du Pont was a member of the Whig Party, who served in the State Senate from New Castle County for four terms in the Delaware General Assembly from 1841 to 1847.

-He was elected a director of the Farmers' Bank of Delaware in 1830, and served as president of the bank from 1865-1868.
+He was elected a director of the Farmers' Bank of Delaware in 1830, and served as president of the bank from 1865 to 1868.
 In 1853, he was made director of the Delaware Railroad Company, and was also a director of the Philadelphia, Wilmington & Baltimore Railroad Company and the Columbia Insurance Co. of Philadelphia.
 He was also of the Brandywine Manufacturers' Sunday School and vice president of the Delaware Improvement Association.

 Family

 In 1824, du Pont married Dorcas Montgomery Van Dyke (born 1806), daughter of U.S. Senator and Representative Nicholas Van Dyke III and granddaughter of Delaware Governor Nicholas Van Dyke Jr. Their wedding was attended by the Marquis de Lafayette.
 They had three children: Victor, Mary Van Dyke and Charles Jr.

 After Dorcas' death in 1838, he married Ann Ridgely (born 1815).
 Like his first wife, Ridgely was the daughter of a U.S. Senator and Representative from Delaware, Henry M. Ridgely.
 They had two children: Amélia Elizabeth (who married her cousin Eugene du Pont) and Henry Ridgely.

 Du Pont died January 31, 1869, at Louviers, his family estate, and is buried at the Du Pont de Nemours Cemetery at Winterthur, near Greenville.